up-to-you/dev_notes/multithreading/lock-mechanics.md

 There are only few positive conditions for further performing of Thin locking in `slow_enter` function (`share/runtime/synchronizer.cpp:339`):
 1. If current object's monitor is free, therefore CAS results in success (`original header` is replaced with `stack_pointer`)
 2. If object's monitor is not free, but the owner of the monitor is current Thread (recursive locking, `stack_pointer` is replaced with `NULL`).
-3. Otherwise, Monitor becomes inflated and switches to Fat locking, which in turn leverages the OS-based Threads synchronization via system calls.
+3. Otherwise, Monitor becomes inflated and switches to Fat locking, which in turn leverages the OS-based Threads synchronization (for `park()` / `unpark()` ops) via system calls.

 ### Lightweight lock (thin)  &nbsp;&rarr;&nbsp;  Heavyweight (Fat) lock